gillouche/ansible-home-arch/README.md

 bash run.sh -vvvv
 ```

-which will print the facts and exits.
+which will print the facts and exits (if 4).